seanpm2001/Learn/README.md

 **Changes:**

 - [x] Updated the `Learn` table
-- - [x] Added support for Antlers, Little, mIRC-Script, and SLash
+- - [x] Added support for Antlers, Little, mIRC-Script, and Slash
 - [x] Updated the source code comments section
 - - [x] Updated the `<!-- Comment !-->` comment section to include Antlers
 - - [x] Updated the `# Comment` comment section to include Slash